 In Ch.
-2: How to Prepare for an Interview we discussed how to research potential employers, practice interviewing, and what job seekers should bring with them to be well-prepared.
+2: How to Prepare for an Interview we discussed how to research potential employers, what steps to take to practice interviewing, and what job seekers should bring with them to be well-prepared.

-Non-verbal Communication in an interview is a two way street.
+Nonverbal Communication in an interview is a two way street.
 Not only should you beware of what signals you put off, but look out for those your interviewer might be sending.

 It’s like dating; you have to figure out if the person across from you likes you enough to take the relationship to the next level.

-You need to look your best not only on paper, but in person.
+You need to look your best not only on paper but in person.
 Like dating, they are trying to gauge if you are the right match for their company.
 Similarly, you are also deciding if you want to continue the relationship with them.

-To look the most attractive, you need to look good; if you don’t look as good in person as your resume portrays you to be, then they won’t give you the job.
+This means you need to look good; if you don’t look as good in person as your resume portrays you to be, they won’t give you the job.

 Tips to a good handshake include:

-Don’t linger — it’s like too much eye contact; it is uncomfortable and the other person isn’t sure when to break away.
+Don’t linger — it’s like too much eye contact; it is uncomfortable, and the other person isn’t sure when to break away.

-Be firm, but don’t crush—you don’t want to break their hand, but you don’t want your handshake to be cold and dead and make you seem weak.
+Be firm, but don’t crush—you don’t want to break their hand, but you don’t want your handshake to be cold and dead--it’ll make you seem weak.

 Avoid the Dead Fish Handshake — don’t just put your hand in theirs, lifeless and cold.
 It is one of the biggest turn offs in handshaking.